-Before a person can be convicted of the federal crime of conspiracy, the prosecutor must prove the following four things beyond a reasonable doubt:
+Before a person can be convicted of the federal crime of conspiracy lawyers, the prosecutor must prove the following four things beyond a reasonable doubt:

 - That two or more people came to a mutual understanding to try to accomplish a common, unlawful plan;